 The data broken down by race also suggests that it is white and Asian women who are driving this trend:

-For more from this report, see our post on race trends in motherhood.Lisa Wade is a professor at Occidental College.
+For more from this report, see our post on race trends in motherhood.Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
 You can follow her on Twitter, Facebook, and Instagram.